pashaalex/DiagramJS/README.md

 # DiagramJS
-Minimalistic diagram editor pure JS
+Minimalistic diagram editor pure JS <br>
 Just download and run only **standalone.htm** to try a editor.